mweb/flask-starter/README.md

 ## Testing

-to run the test start them with the following command:
+To run the test start them with the following command:

     py.test tests